JojiiOfficial/cargo-arch/README.rst

+This is my personally modified version of [cargo-arch](https://github.com/wdv4758h/cargo-arch) with some improvements in generating the output PKGBUILD

 ========================================================================
 cargo-arch - generate Arch Linux packages from information in Cargo.toml
 ========================================================================

-cargo-arch will generate ``PKGBUILD`` from information in Cargo.toml.
+cargo-arch will generate ready to use ``PKGBUILD`` from information in Cargo.toml.
 You can add extra information in ``[package.metadata.arch]`` sections, options can be found by ``man PKGBUILD``.